isomerpages/ema-pl/index.md

               description: "Find out more about the new and exciting career opportunities in the clean energy sector!"
               url: /careers/clean-energy-sector
             - title: "Singapore Energy Grand Challenge (Youth) 2023"
               description: "Calling all secondary and junior college students to design and co-create a more sustainable Singapore by 2050.
-Registration for the "Audience Favourite" in the Junior/Senior categories is now open till 31 August 2023."
+Participate in the "Audience Favourite" for the Junior/Senior categories now (open till 31 August 2023)."
               url: /events/segc-youth/overview
             - title: "Energy Education Resources"
               description: "Looking for energy related resources for the classroom?
 Check out our resources page!"